pystra/pystra/docs/source/notebooks/intro.rst

   X3 = Uniform('X3',4.133974596215562, 5.866025403784438, 1)

 to get the same results as before.
-To see which parameters are needed and in which order the must insert, take a look at Chapter :ref:`chap_distributions`.
+To see which parameters are needed and in which order the must insert, refer to the Distributions API.
-There are all currently available distributions listed.

 If the nominal value, bias, and coefficient of variation are instead known, then the random variable can be instantiated following this example: ::